-The low-carb way of eating is awesome.
+The low-carb way of eating is very popular.

 As long as carbs are kept low, appetite tends to go down.

-This causes people to automatically restrict calories, without having to consciously regulate their food intake.
+This causes people to automatically restrict calories without having to consciously regulate their food intake.

-Interestingly, there are numerous incredibly satisfying low-carb friendly foods that most people would only consider an occasional indulgence.
+Interestingly, there are numerous incredibly satisfying, low-carb-friendly foods that most people would only consider an occasional indulgence.

-These foods can be eaten regularly on a low-carb diet, until fullness, while still reaping all of the metabolic benefits.
+These foods can be eaten regularly on a low-carb diet until fullness while still reaping all of the metabolic benefits.

-Here are 6 "indulgent" foods that are low-carb/keto friendly.
+Here are 6 indulgent foods that are low-carb/keto friendly.

 Butter used to be a dietary staple.